MichalOpoka/ecfr/cfr/title-45-Public-Welfare/subtitle-B-Regulations-Relating-Public-Welfare/chapter-XXI-Commission-Fine-Arts/part-2105-Requirements-Compliance-Freedom-Information-Act/subpart-E-Responses-Requests/section-2105.20.md

 (a) Once the Agency makes a determination to grant a request in full or in part, it must notify you in writing.

-(b) The notification will inform you of any fees charged under subpart G of this part.
+(b) The notification will inform you of the availability of its FOIA Public Liaison to offer assistance, and of any fees charged under subpart G of this part.

 (c) The Agency will release records (or portions of records) to you promptly upon payment of any applicable fees (or before then, at its discretion).